 Tucson, Arizona is just a couple of hours south of Phoenix.
 A legitimate day trip for people in the Phoenix area, there are unique and wonderful experiences there that you won't find in Phoenix.
-Here is a list of my favorites.
+Here is a list of our favorites.

 Before You Plan Your Tucson Outings